RafaelVidaurre/angular-permission/docs/ui-router/1-installation.md

 angular.module('yourModule', [..., 'ui.router', ('ct.ui.router.extras.core',) 'permission', 'permission.ui',  ...]);
 ```

-**Important!** Angular permission is using ui-router state decoration to be able to inherit permissions/roles from parent states.
+> :fire: **Important**
+> Angular permission is using ui-router state decoration to be able to inherit permissions/roles from parent states.
 So make sure that `permission` and `permission.ui` modules are included just after ui-router as in example above to ensure execution order form angular dependency injection mechanism.

 Known issues
 ----------------------------